Jebonn/Active-Directory-Lab/README.md

 11. Create a name, a password, and security questions for the local account.
 The password will be needed to log in later.
 12. Privacy settings can be left as is or turned off, then click "Accept".
 The OS will check for updates and may take a while.
+13. After Windows 11 finish updating, log in using the local account.
 <p float="left">
   <img src="/images/Part8/Part8-Step12.jpg" width="400"/>
 </p>